frederic-perez/AmE-dictionary/data/dictionary.md

 __robe<sup>1</sup>__ _n_ :two::hammer: _The judge's robe._
 __robe<sup>2</sup>__ _v_
 __robin-breasted__
+__robocall__ _n_ A prerecorded telephone message transmitted by an automated device, usually as part of a marketing campaign.
 __rock salt__ _Rock salt is used in the UK to treat roads during the winter months._
 __rock the boat__ _idiom_ :four::hammer: _Please, don't rock the boat._
 __rock__ _v_ :two::hammer: _A teen is rocket when her perfect brother starts dating her best friend._ _T.Y.
 Hilton helped rock the Jacksonville Jaguars._